TANGO-EU-PROJECT/renops-scheduler/README.md

    ```
    renops-scheduler test.py -l "Berlin,Germany" -r 6 -d 24
    ```
-   In cases where user does not want to expose its IP, due to privacy concers, it can manualy specify rough location in a text description.
+   In cases where user does not want to expose its IP, due to privacy concers, we can manualy specify rough location in a text description.